 The rich earthy flavour of wild mushrooms in this mushroom risotto makes it a wonderful belly-pleasing comfort food on a cool autumn day.
-(Forget the notion that risotto is too time-consuming – it’s on the table in 30 minutes and you can get the rest of dinner ready in between stirring.)
+Forget the notion that risotto is too time-consuming - it's on the table in 30 minutes and you can get the rest of dinner ready in between stirring.
+(Skip to recipe.)

 I am so excited!